Moroccan Mosques: Top 3 Mosques With Amazing Artistic Designs

 The Hassan II Mosque exterior pattern in Casablanca, Morocco

 Many mosques incorporate different types of mosaic decor, “called zellij.
 Thus, they are wonderfully decorated.
 The mosque wall and “Mihrab,” a niche facing Mecca, are mostly decorated using the” Zrllij.”
 It is where the Imam leads the prayers.
 However, The Mihrab place is mainly decorated in stucco and marble.
 Moroccan mosques reflect the true expression of Islamic artifacts and design.
-This, in turn, play a significant influencer in Moroccan architecture.
+This, in turn, plays a significant influence on Moroccan architecture.

 Moroccan Mosques: Koutoubia Mosque